 - Rousseau Was Right: There is not a single character in this movie to be actually unpleasant.
 More or less everyone is a saint.

-- Signature Style: If you pay attention during a David Lynch movie to anything other than the abstract weirdness, you'll be amazed how much this actually does resemble his previous work.
+- Signature Style: If you pay attention during a David Lynch movie to anything other than the abstract weirdness, you'll be amazed how much this actually does resemble his previous work, despite the fact Lynch didn't even write the movie: Small Quirky Town (Laurens, Iowa), quirky characters (Woman who accidentally runs over Deer) and a score by Angelo Badalamenti are just a few to list.

-- Sir Not-Appearing-in-This-Trailer: Harry Dean Stanton plays Lyle.
+- Sir Not-Appearing-in-This-Trailer: Harry Dean Stanton plays Lyle in the final two minutes of the film.

 - Verbal Tic: Rose Straight has difficulty speaking and forces her words out in short bursts.
 This causes people to assume she's mentally challenged, but Alvin assures us she's perfectly intelligent.